-Kinetics-600 is a large-scale, high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.
+Kinetics-700 is a large-scale, high-quality dataset of YouTube video URLs which include a diverse range of human focused actions.
 Our aim in releasing the Kinetics dataset is to help the machine learning community to advance models for video understanding.
-It is an approximate super-set of the initial Kinetics dataset released in 2017, now called Kinetics-400.
+It is an approximate super-set of both Kinetics-400, released in 2017 and Kinetics-600, released in 2018.

 The dataset consists of approximately 650,000 video clips, and covers 700 human action classes with at least 600 video clips for each action class.
 Each clip lasts around 10 seconds and is labeled with a single class.
 All of the clips have been through multiple rounds of human annotation, and each is taken from a unique YouTube video.
 The actions cover a broad range of classes including human-object interactions such as playing instruments, as well as human-human interactions such as shaking hands and hugging.

 Kinetics forms the basis of an international human action classification competition being organised by ActivityNet.

-For a detailed description of how the dataset was compiled and baseline classifier performance see our paper.
+For a detailed description of how the dataset was compiled and baseline classifier performance see our papers:

 Will Kay, Joao Carreira, Karen Simonyan, Brian Zhang, Chloe Hillier, Sudheendra Vijayanarasimhan, Fabio Viola, Tim Green, Trevor Back, Paul Natsev, Mustafa Suleyman, Andrew Zisserman,